-- Morning tea and coffee served until departure from Cairns.
+Tea and coffee served until departure from Cairns

-- Three hours at the Outer Reef Activity Platform.
+Three (3) hours at Outer Reef Activity Platform

 What to bring

-- Money for drinks, souvenirs and optional activities
+- Money for drinks and souvenirs as well as optional activities.

 It is always our mission to provide our passengers with the very best Great Barrier Reef experience.